cardano-foundation/CIPs/CIP-XXXX/README.md

 Making Plutus lazy would also solve the problems, yet this has not been done as a strict language is easier to reason about wrt. budgetting.
 Instead, we turn to making errors first-class values.

+As noted in the abstract, we can now also do optimisations on the UPLC that were impossible before, as the effects mattered.
+This notably meant we previously couldn't regard code which result wasn't used as dead code.
+With this change, it's possible to entirely elide such (now) dead code.

 ## Specification